Skip to main content

 Get the best in home safety with Vivint

-Reliable smoke detectors are one of the most important aspects of home security.
-If you want to ensure your detectors are in working order, it’s vital to know what they’re trying to tell you.
+Reliable smoke detectors are one of the most important components of a good home security system.
+If you want to ensure your detectors are in working order, you need to know what they're trying to tell you.

-Smart smoke detectors like the combination smoke and carbon monoxide detector from Vivint are easy to maintain.
-They’ll send you notifications any time they need maintenance or if there’s an emergency in your home.
+Smart smoke detectors like Vivint's combination smoke and carbon monoxide detector are easy to maintain.
+They'll send you notifications any time they need maintenance or if there's an emergency in your home.

 They can also be part of a wider smart security system.
 This lets you do things like program the smart locks in your home to unlock automatically when your smoke alarm is triggered so your family can get out.

-See how Vivint can help you improve your own home security.
+See how Vivint can help you improve your home security today.
 Give us a call at 855.822.1220

 Get a free quote today.